shsonawane/zendesk-ticket-viewer/README.md

 *Note:*
  - If port is not specified then server will start on default port 9000.
  - If credentials are not specified then program will read credentials from `src/config/credentials` config file (by default file has no credentials).
- - I will be sharing credentials over email.

 Running above command will start serve and display following output
 ```